peteroupc/peteroupc.github.io/colorgen.md

 [^38]: In general, a color can be considered "print friendly" if it lies within the extent of colors (_color gamut_) that can be reproduced under a given or standardized printing condition (see also "[**CMYK and Other Ink-Mixture Color Models**](#CMYK_and_Other_Ink_Mixture_Color_Models)").

-[^39]: Many color collections are represented by printed or dyed color swatches and/or found in printed "fan decks".
+[^39]: Many color collections are represented by printed or dyed color swatches, are found in printed "fan decks", or both.
 Most color collections of this kind, however, are proprietary.
 "5RP 5/6" is an example from a famous color system and color space from the early 20th century.

 [^40]: Venn, A., et al. "Das Farbw&ouml;rterbuch / The Colour Dictionary".